Minor in Middle East Studies

 For information, questions, and advising for the minor, contact:

-Nathan Hofer, Assistant Professor of Religious Studies and Director of the Minor in Middle East Studies
+Nathan Hofer, Associate Professor of Religious Studies and Director of the Minor in Middle East Studies

 221G Arts and Science Building